txemaotero/cpp_learn/README.md

 I will also use some additional tools to familiarize with the C++ ecosystem such as CMake to manage the project and the GTest framework to perform some tests.

+## TODOs

+- [ ] Copy the implementation from the book using the vector as container.
+  Achieve initialization and elemnt access.
+- [ ] Create the same structure but using std::array and full static memory allocation.
+- [ ] Maybe create a constructor function that decide if the matrix can fit in the stack.